-"8-1-1" is a free-of-charge provincial health information and advice phone line available in British Columbia for non-emergency situations.
+\8-1-1" is a free-of-charge provincial health information and advice phone line available in British Columbia for non-emergency situations.
 The 8-1-1 phone line is operated by HealthLink BC, which is part of the Ministry of Health.
 By calling 8-1-1, you can speak to a health services navigator, who can help you find health information and services; or connect you directly with a registered nurse, a registered dietitian, a qualified exercise professional, or a pharmacist.
 Any one of these healthcare professionals will help you get the information you need to manage your health concerns, or those of your family.

-Simply pick up a telephone and dial number "811".
 8-1-1 also provides translation services on request in more than 130 languages.
-After dialing 8-1-1, you will be connected with an English speaking health services navigator.
-To get service in another language, simply state the language you are looking for (example say "Punjabi"), and an interpreter will join the call.
+After dialing 8-1-1, you will be connected with an English-speaking health services navigator.
+To get service in another language, state the language you are looking for, and an interpreter will join the call.